Solaris Bus & Coach: BVG Berlin

-In 2004 Solaris secured an order of Berliner Verkehrsbetriebe for the supply of 260 city buses of the MEGA class (130 + 130 under a contractual option).
+In 2004 Solaris secured an order from Berliner Verkehrsbetriebe for the supply of 260 city buses of the MEGA class (130 + 130 under a contractual option).
 Following this contract, there are now 260 low-floor Solaris Urbino 18 buses of the third generation driving on the streets of Berlin.
 They joined 10 older Urbino 18 buses of the previous generation, already in use in the city.

 RTA Dubai

 Towards the end of 2006 the Dubai Roads & Transport Authority (the municipal transport operator in Dubai) put out a tender for the supply of a total of 620 city buses, although the order was divided into several batches.
 One of these batches, covering 225 vehicles, was won by Solaris.
 The contract entailed the delivery of 150 articulated Urbino 18 buses and 75 Urbino 12 buses of the third generation.
 The deliveries of buses were spread in time, from the end of 2007 and over the first half of 2008.
-One novelty applied in the buses for the Dubai RTA was a more efficient air-conditioning system and systems protecting the engine from sand storms.
+One novel feature applied in the buses for the Dubai RTA was a more efficient air-conditioning system and systems protecting the engine from sandstorms.
 Special curtains of cool air have been applied in the buses, too, to prevent heat from entering the bus through open doors.

 SWRT Wallonia

-Société Régionale Wallonne du Transport (regional carrier of the Belgian region of Wallonia) ordered 208 hybrid buses of Solaris in 2017.
-Under the EUR 105 million commission the producer supplied Solaris Urbino 12 Hybrid buses of the 4 generation.
+Société Régionale Wallonne du Transport (regional carrier of the Belgian region of Wallonia) ordered 208 hybrid buses from Solaris in 2017.
+Under the EUR 105 million commission, the producer supplied Solaris Urbino 12 Hybrid buses of the 4 generation.
 The deliveries were spread over a period of two years – 97 buses were supplied in 2017 and another 111 were shipped over in 2018.

 MZA Warsaw

-In March 2019, Solaris won the tender organized by MZA Warsaw, the subject of which was the delivery of 130 electric buses.
+In March 2019, Solaris won the tender organized by MZA Warsaw, for the delivery of 130 electric buses.
 The contract was signed on July 22, 2019.
 The vehicles will take to the streets of Warsaw in 2019 and 2020.
 The contract is worth PLN 399.5 million (roughly 89.5 million euro) and was the largest electric bus order to date in Europe.
 Solaris submitted the only tender.

 ATM Milan

-In July 2019, Solaris won an order for the supply of 250 electric buses with a length of 12 m for a carrier from Milan, winning the bid against Mercedes.
+In July 2019, Solaris won an order for the supply of 250 electric buses with a length of 12m for a carrier from Milan, winning the bid against Mercedes.
 It was a tender for electric buses worth up to EUR 192 million.